Quito & Galapagos Islands Trip Details

 • Please avoid aerosol bug sprays as they negatively affect the environment.

-• Bring "reef safe" sunscreens that do not contain oxybenzone and octinoxate because they kill coral.
+• Use "reef safe" sunscreens that do not contain oxybenzone and octinoxate because these chemicals can kill coral.

-We recommend using a travel backpack for your convenience, or a medium-sized suitcase if you prefer.
-A daypack is also essential for carrying everyday items.
-Space is limited on transportation, so there is a limit of one main piece of luggage per person.
+For your luggage, we recommend a travel backpack or a medium-sized suitcase if you prefer.
+A small day pack is also essential for carrying everyday items.
+Since space on transportation is limited, you can only bring one main piece of luggage per person.
 You will be responsible for carrying your own luggage.

 Necessary Packing List